The Shielding Effect

 Zeff(F-) = 9 - 2 = 7+

 Sodium has 11 electrons but Na+ has lost an electron and thus has 10.
 Once again, the electron configuration is the same and the number of nonvalence electrons is 2.
 The atomic number for Na+ is 11, therefore:

 Zeff(Na+) = 11 - 2 = 9+

-Each has 10 electrons but the effective nuclear charge varies because each has a different atomic number: The sodium cation has the largest effective nuclear charge, meaning it has the smallest atomic radius.
+Each has 10 electrons but the effective nuclear charge varies because each has a different atomic number.
+The sodium cation has the largest effective nuclear charge, which results in electrons being held the tightest and therefore the smallest atomic radius.